Welcome to Free Your Mind

 Who am I?

 I am an Advanced Psychotherapeutic Counsellor accredited with the National Counselling Society and a member with BACP with proven experience of working with a variety of clients in private practice.
-I also work as an Associate Counsellor with Embrace and with Cruse Bereavement.
+I also work as an Associate Counsellor with Embrace for a number of companies with Employment Assisted Programmes and with Cruse Bereavement and YMCA.
+I am also a Supervisor.
 I have a passion for supporting young people both within my associate role and within my own practice, because I believe in the importance of helping young people to find the right support and self belief while they are young to prevent the heart ache of the effects much later in life.
 Many of my clients come to me with deep routed issues that are effecting them today from events from their past.

 I have my own Consulting Rooms, Indemnity Insurance and Advanced DBS.